meadowdata/meadowrun/docs/tutorial/run_map.md

-1. Based on the options specified in [AllocCloudInstances][meadowrun.AllocCloudInstances], `run_map` launches the cheapest combination of EC2 instances such that we can run 3 workers that each are allocated at least 4 CPU and 32GB of memory.
+1. Based on the options specified in [AllocCloudInstances][meadowrun.AllocCloudInstances], `run_map` launches the cheapest combination of EC2 instances/Azure VMs such that we can run 3 workers that each are allocated at least 4 CPU and 32GB of memory.
 (In this case, we already have one instance that can run a worker, so we'll use that in addition to launching another instance for the remaining 2 workers.)
 The instances will have <15% chance of being interrupted.
 You can set this to 0 to exclude spot instances and only use on-demand instances.
-The exact instance types chosen depends on current EC2 prices.
+The exact instance types chosen depends on current EC2/Azure VM prices.

 2. Based on the options specified in [Deployment.git_repo][meadowrun.Deployment.git_repo], `run_map` grabs code from the `main` branch of the `test_repo` git repo, and creates a Conda environment (in a container) using the `myenv.yml` file in the git repo as the environment specification.
-Creating the Conda environment takes some time, but once it has been created, it gets cached and reused using AWS ECR.
+Creating the Conda environment takes some time, but once it has been created, it gets cached and reused using AWS ECR/Azure Container Registry.

 3. Finally, the workers will execute tasks until there are none left, returning a list of results: